Andonovski names USWNT squad for summer friendlies ahead of Olympic roster decision | Goal.com

 Both players will miss the three matches, but Heath has been invited to camp as a training player as she fights to make the Olympic squad.

-At goalkeeper, Andonovski has called in Adrianna Franch for the first time since March 2020, with the Portland Thorns keeper selected alongside regular starter Alyssa Naher and Jane Campbell.
+At goalkeeper, Andonovski has called in Adrianna Franch for the first time since March 2020, with the Portland Thorns keeper selected alongside regular starter Alyssa Naeher and Jane Campbell.

 While Franch has been included, longtime backup Ashlyn Harris has again been excluded, which likely spells the end of her bid to make the Olympic roster.